Liu233w/Library/README.md

 1. Extract the `dist.zip` or go to the `dist` folder
 2. Edit the connection string in `appsetting.json`.
 3. If you use the windows server and iis, just add a new website with the dist folder as content folder, just as you did before.
 4. If you use Linux, you can execute `dotnet Library.Web.Mvc` in `dist` folder.
-The program will open a port on localhost:5000.
-You can use nginx or other reverse proxy program to deploy it.
+The program will open a port on `localhost:5000`.
+You can use nginx or other reverse proxy program as you like.